-A: No, our programming is not customized to each gym, but there are multiple scaling options for equipment/space constraints.
-This programming is geared toward the general population and specialization in this setting is not necessary as we are taking into account the “greatest good for greatest number” which allows us to prioritize building our clients bases and giving them the tools to improve their health.
+A: Our programming is not customized to each gym, but there are multiple scaling options for equipment/space constraints.
+This programming is geared toward the general population; specialization in this setting is not necessary, as we are taking into account the “greatest good for greatest number,” which allows us to prioritize building our clients’ bases and giving them the tools to improve their health.

 Q: Do you run cycles?

-A: Specific Cycles are commonly associated with linear periodization, and with the Conjugate System the only linear part of our training is speed work, which goes in 3-week pendulum waves.
+A: Specific Cycles are commonly associated with linear periodization, and with the Conjugate System, the only linear part of our training is speed work, which goes in three-week pendulum waves.
 Max Effort Work (heavier lifting) rotates weekly.
 Unilateral/GPP work also rotates weekly.
-Linear periodization (read more here) simply is not the best way to train, and we’ve found people accommodate to movements after as many as six exposures, so it’s important to have a great deal of variance with your training.
-More specifically in a group-setting where we do not have the luxury of knowing clients’ schedules, block-training is the last form of training we want to use.
+Linear periodization (read more here) simply is not the best way to train (particularly in a group setting), and we’ve found that people accommodate to movements after as few as six exposures, so it’s important to have a great deal of variance with your training.
+More specifically in a group-setting, where we do not have the luxury of knowing our clients’ schedules, block-training is the last form of training we want to use.

 Q: Do you program for the CrossFit Open?

-A: The implementation of past Open WODs up to 8-weeks prior to the open is common, but the CF Open is a test of aerobic power where your athletes need to improve their ability to sustain their efforts without crossing the Anaerobic Threshold.
-Our program design is a well-rounded plan where we are able to bring up multiple areas of our fitness concurrently.
-Aerobic power, gymnastics fatigue training, and cycling light barbells through a range of motion are staples in this programming making a need for “specialization” not necessary for the general population.
+A: The implementation of past Open WODs up to 8 weeks before the Open is common, but the CF Open is a test of aerobic power in which your athletes need to improve their ability to sustain their efforts without crossing their Anaerobic Threshold.
+Our program design is a well-rounded plan with which we are able to bring up multiple areas of our fitness concurrently.
+Aerobic power, improving lactate shuttle, and cycling light barbells through a range of motion are staples in this programming making a need for “specialization” not necessary for the general population.

 Q: What about Competitor Training?

 A: We offer a Competitor Training that runs on the same template as our Affiliates.
-This training is similar and will give your competitors chances to train with your community, but most of the work is separate from your Affiliates programming so athletes must be proficient with higher skill gymnastics movements, weightlifting, and able to work independently.
-This training is geared specifically on those that want to take their results in the CF Open to the next level, so there is more emphasis on aerobic capacity and performing higher-skill movements while under fatigue.
+This training is similar and will give your competitors chances to train with your community, but most of the work is separate from your Affiliate’s programming, so athletes must be proficient with higher skill gymnastics movements, weightlifting, and be able to work independently.
+This training is geared specifically towards those who that want to take their results in the CF Open to the next level, so there is more emphasis on aerobic capacity and performing higher skill movements while under fatigue.

 Q: What about CrossFit Benchmark Workouts, Hero WODs?